joseangeldelangel10/nlp_tasks_AI2/README.md

 ### Additional notes:

-The training loss / validation loss graph for the full dataset (after running for 40 epochs) is the following:
+The training loss / validation loss graph for the full twitter dataset (after running for 40 epochs) is the following:

 ![full_training_graph](task_2_full_training.png)